 Semester course; 2 lecture and 2 laboratory hours.
 3 credits.
 Prerequisite: MUED 380.
 Study of current methods and materials of music education at the elementary level.
 Orff, Dalcroze, Kodaly, Gordon and other current music education approaches for the young child will be discussed, observed and demonstrated.
 An intensive directed practicum is a fundamental aspect of this course.

 MUED 382.
-Secondary Methods, Materials and Instruction Techniques.
+Secondary Methods, Materials and Instructional Techniques.
 3 Hours.

 Semester course; 2 lecture and 2 laboratory hours.
 3 credits.
-Prerequisites: APPM 381, MUED 381, or permission of the instructor and a passing score on the Virginia Communication and Literacy Assessment.
+Prerequisites: APPM 381, MUED 381, or by permission of the instructor.
 Corequisite: MUED 386.
 Enrollment is restricted to music education majors.
-Development of the varied skills required to successfully plan, teach and select materials to nurture the individual growth of each student within the secondary music ensemble.
+The focus of this course is the development of the varied skills required to successfully plan, teach and select materials to nurture the individual growth of each student within the secondary music ensemble.
 Emphasis will be placed on understanding, evaluating and selecting curricular resources; methodologies for teaching state and national standards in music; inclusive teaching practices; effective rehearsal strategies; and literature developmentally appropriate for the musical growth of students.
 A minimum 30-hour practicum placement in a high school is a fundamental aspect of this course.

 MUED 384.
 Marching Band Techniques.
 2 Hours.